 This is a multi-part series on face recognition.
-In this post, we will get a 30,000 feet view of how face recognition works.
-We will not go into the details of any particular algorithm, but will understand the essence of Face Recognition in general.
+This post will give us a 30,000 feet view of how face recognition works.
+We will not go into the details of any particular algorithm but will understand the essence of Face Recognition in general.

-This post is targeted toward absolute beginners.
-If you cannot understand a concept, it means I have failed and would be happy to clarify your questions in the comments section and update the post accordingly.
+This article is targeted toward absolute beginners.
+If you have difficulty understanding a concept, I have failed and would be happy to clarify your questions in the comments section and update the post accordingly.

-Many people think of Face Recognition and Face Verification as different problems and many think of them as same.
-The answer is that idea behind both is same, just the application area is different.
+Many people think of Face Recognition and Face Verification as different problems, and many think of them as the same.
+The answer is that idea behind both is the same; just the application area is different.

-A Face Recognition system ( a.k.a Face Identification ) looks for the person in a database of known people and tries to predict who the person is.
-It is a one to many comparison.
+A Face Recognition system ( a.k.a Face Identification ) looks for a person in a database of known people and tries to predict who the person is.
+It is a one-to-many comparison.
 If the person is not present In the database, It means we have never seen this person before.
-So you may either add them to the database or are simply say that he/she is an unknown person.
-This can be used in applications like Surveillance, Attendance system etc.
+So you may either add them to the database or simply say that he/she is an unknown person.
+This can be used in applications like Surveillance, Attendance system, etc.

-Taking inspiration from the human visual system, Computer Vision researchers have tried to come up with different features to efficiently describe the uniqueness in each persons face.
-The simplest of features can be mean and variance of face pixel intensities, ratio of height:width of the face etc. There are hundreds of published papers which propose different features.
+Taking inspiration from the human visual system, Computer Vision researchers have tried to come up with different features to efficiently describe the uniqueness of each person’s face.
+The simplest of features can be the mean and variance of face pixel intensities, the ratio of height: width of the face, etc. There are hundreds of published papers that propose different features.

-Some notable algorithms like Eigen Faces, Fischer Faces, LBPH try to apply mathematical tricks ( like PCA, LDA, Histograms etc ) to represent the face in a more compact form by extracting the most useful information ( features ) from the face and getting rid of redundant information.
-We have a post on Eigen Faces if you wish to know more on that.
+Some notable algorithms like Eigen Faces, Fischer Faces, and LBPH try to apply mathematical tricks ( like PCA, LDA, Histograms, etc ) to represent the face in a more compact form by extracting the most useful information ( features ) from the face and getting rid of redundant information.
+We have a post on Eigen Faces if you wish to know more about that.

-With the advent of Deep Learning, these hand-crafted features have taken a backseat and researchers have now tasked CNNs for finding the right features for them.
-We will discuss this approach in more details in the next sections.
+With the advent of Deep Learning, these hand-crafted features have taken a backseat, and researchers have now tasked CNNs with finding the right features for them.
+We will discuss this approach in more detail in the next sections.

 It is all about finding a good set of features to represent the face and then it can be as simple as distinguishing between apples and oranges.